Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 			{"message":"An error occured.","logref":"<hex id>"}

-		4. CLIENTID - Your Application's Client ID.
+		4. CLIENTID - Your Client ID.

 8. Send this Token Request and if it's all worked you'll get a 200 response, with the body being a JSON object containing the tokens.
 If you